ansys/pyfluent/doc/source/api/core/solver/settings.rst

 names of the child objects of a group can be accessed with the ``child_names`` attribute of a ``Group`` object.

-A ``NamedObject`` is a container holding dynamically-created named objects of its specified child type (accessible via a ``child_object_type`` attribute), similar to a dictionary.
+A ``NamedObject`` is a container holding dynamically created named objects of its specified child type (accessible via a ``child_object_type`` attribute), similar to a dictionary.
 A specified named object can be accessed using the index operator.
 For example,